 The Women's Center promotes and supports students in making healthy, positive lifestyle choices in six dimensions of human development: spiritual, physical, intellectual, cultural, emotional, and social.
 Educational programs and activities that develop and empower women to be leaders in a multicultural society are offered.
 The Women's Center provides resources and a safe space for women on campus and is available to offer assistance to victims of sexual assault, sexual harassment, stalking, or domestic violence.
-Office hours are Monday-Friday from 9:00am to 5:00pm and for additional information call the office extension 7839.
+Office hours are Monday - Friday from 9 a.m. to 5 p.m. by appointment and for additional information call the office 484-365-7839.